Preparation time: 90 min.

 - salt and freshly ground pepper to taste

 Roll out the puff pastry and line the bottom and sides of a 10 inch (25 cm) tart pan with removable bottom.
 Cut off excess pastry from the edges.
-Leave the pastry to rest in the refrigerator meanwhile, you prepare the filling.
+Leave the pastry to rest in the refrigerator and prepare the filling in the meantime.

 Bring enough water to cover garlic cloves to a boil in a small saucepan.
 Blanch garlic cloves for about 2-3 minutes.
 Drain them well.